Islandora-Labs/islandora_simple_map/README.md

 49.05444N121.985w
 ```

-By default, the element that this module expects the coordintates to be in is `<subject><cartographics><coordinates>`, but that is configurable.
+By default, the MODS element that this module expects the coordintates to be in is `<subject><cartographics><coordinates>`, but that is configurable.

 If you configure this module to use MODS elements that do not contain coordinate data, such as `<subject><geographic>`, Google Maps will attempt to generate a map based on the data it has been told to use.
 However, the results are not always predictable.
 For example, the following two values for `<subject><geographic>` produce accurate maps, presumably because they are unambiguous: